kino-mc/rsmt2/README.md

 # rsmt2 #

-A generic library to interact with SMT lib 2 compliant solvers running in a separate system process, such as Z3 and CVC4.
+A generic library to interact with SMT-LIB 2 compliant solvers running in a separate system process, such as Z3 and CVC4.

 * [documentation][doc]

 # License

-Copyright 2015 Adrien Champion.
+Copyright 2016 Adrien Champion.
 See the COPYRIGHT file at the top-level directory of this distribution.

 Licensed under the Apache License, Version 2.0 <LICENSE-APACHE or